grayasm/git-main/world/ruud_van_der_pass_openmp/03_first_omp_program/README.txt

   calculated does not affect correctness of the answer, these computations can be carried out independently.
 In other words, this problem can be parallelized over the index value i.

+  #pragma omp parallel for default(none) shared(m,n,a,b,c) private(i,j)

+  - default(none): if default is off must explicit set shared and private vars.
+  - shared(m,n,a,b,c): each thread share the same copy of m,n,a,b,c
+        * the result "a" must be shared, otherwise the end result would not be updated at the end of parallel section.
+  - private(i,j): each thread has its own copy of i,j with different values obv.